adobe/pdfservices-extract-python-sdk-samples/README.md

 child folder under the project root directory to store their results.

 ### Extract Elements Information and Renditions from a PDF File
-These samples illustrate how to extract PDF elements from PDF.
+These samples illustrate how to extract PDF elements from PDF Document.

 #### Extract Text Elements